 Together, these four musicians have created one of the most enjoyable rock releases in a long time.
 The band released their album, Waiting Room, in early 2008.
 Since then, the band has had a lot of great coverage, which includes having the album named album of the month by Northeast Performer Magazine.
 With the type of fine musicianship that the members of the band exhibit on the songs, it is easy to see how the album could acquire that honor.

-It makes me wonder what the major labels are looking for when a band like Vary Lumar can release an album like Waiting Room and have to release it on an indie label.
+As you make your way through the release, it makes me wonder what the major labels are looking for when a band like Vary Lumar can release an album like Waiting Room and have to release it on an indie label.
 It does not matter, however.
 What is a loss for the major labels ends up being a wonderful find for Swoom Records.
 An album like this shows you that much of today’s most creative music is not being released on the major labels, but on the many smaller independent record labels.

 Vary Lumar is a band that needs to be discovered.
 And the band’s album, Waiting Room, needs to be heard.
 The band can be found at www.varylumar.com.
 You can also find them on MySpace at www.myspace.com/varylumar.